Guidance for Students currently living in Private accommodation.

 To support this Guide we have produced a number of short videos for you that cover; how and when to start looking, inspecting a property, tenancy agreements, deposits and tenancy deposits schemes and repair issues.
 You can view the full-length video guide or select specific topics that may interest you.
 We do recommend you view the whole guide if you have never rented in the private sector before.
 These guides are applicable for students renting a whole vacant house or flat.
-If you are thinking of renting just a room in a house share, you may prefer to come to Housing Services for a one-to-one guidance session.
+If you are thinking of renting just a room in a house share, you may wish to book onto one of our online Private Housing Advice talks.

-Click here to book an appointment during a QMUL Private Housing Advice clinic:
+Click here to book onto an online Private Housing Advice talk:

 Overseas students should note that you will need to be in the UK before you begin your search, as the accommodation must be inspected and cannot be pre-booked from overseas.
 We advise booking a temporary place to stay while you complete your search (short stay / hotels / hostels).